Hôtel Tardif—Noble Guesthouse

 Château La Chenevière

-You'll find plush Château La Chenevière on the Norman coast between Bayeux and the World War 2 landing beaches, at Port-en-Bessin.
+You'll find plush Château La Chenevière on the Norman coast between Bayeux and the World War 2 landing beaches at Port-en-Bessin.
 Its 29 refined, pastel-toned rooms sit inside an 18th-century manor, which itself is inside a romantic park.
-Botanical details and delicate accents cover the rooms and common spaces, as well as the outdoor pool.
+Botanical details and delicate accents cover the rooms, common spaces, and the outdoor pool.

 Guests can spot the hotel's attention to detail and local spirit at every turn.
 Honey at the breakfast buffet comes from the resident beehives, while the seasonal fine dining at Le Botaniste restaurant includes seafood fresh from the local port and wines from the house cellar.
 For a more bistro vibe, visit Le Petit Jardin in the old conservatory with products from the permaculture vegetable garden, or stop into Zanzibar, the hidden cocktail bar decorated with souvenirs from the owners' travels abroad.